stanmaz/BBOalert/README.md

 Thereafter you can decide to use advanced features :
 - efficient coding alerts using wild cards and RegEx expressions
-- declare optional blocks of code that can be turned ON and OFF
+- declare conventions in optional blocks of code that can be turned ON and OFF
+- declare which conventions you play with which poartner
 - Seat-dependent openings and development
 - Vulnerability-dependent openings and development
 - Keyboard shortcuts and abbreviations